Far from equilibrium relaxation in the weak coupling limit

-Next, in Fig. \ref{fig:prob_path}b we plot snapshots of the distribution $\vec{p}(t)$ throughout the relaxation process, with the same average energy as the equilibrium distributions plotted in Fig. \ref{fig:prob_path}a.
-These are clearly different from the corresponding equilibrium distributions.
-The black line in Fig. \ref{fig:prob_path}b represents the time evolution of the average values of the energy and free energy with respect to $\vec{p}(t)$, corresponding to the relaxation path shown in Fig. \ref{fig:relax_path}.
-It is clear how the system maintains its configuration constantly at higher free energy in comparison with the corresponding equilibrium distribution, until it finally relaxes to $\vec{\pi}(T_b)$.
-Projecting this relaxation over the energy axis provides us with histograms that allow to compare the distributions (Fig. \ref{fig:prob_path}c).
-We can see how the relaxation process drives the system to generally wider distributions until the bath temperature equilibrium is ultimately reached.
+Additional visualization that helps characterizing the relaxation more thoroughly is introduced in Fig. \ref{fig:prob_path}, where we fully visualize probability vectors as illustrated in Fig. \ref{fig:sketch}b.
+In Fig. \ref{fig:prob_path}a we plot the equilibrium distribution $\vec{\pi}(T)$ of temperatures $T_0\leq T \leq T_b$, showing that they concentrate around the largest entropy configurations corresponding to the average energy $\left< E \right>_{\pi(T_0)}$ associated with each temperature.
+In Fig. \ref{fig:prob_path}b we plot snapshots of the distribution $\vec{p}(t)$ throughout the relaxation process, with the same average energy as the equilibrium distributions plotted in Fig. \ref{fig:prob_path}a (see the accompanying movie in the SM for the entire relaxation process).
+From this comparison, it is clear how the configurations visited in the relaxation process do not correspond to any equilibrium distribution as predicted by Eq. \ref{eq:me_continuum}.
+The system maintains its configuration constantly at lower entropy in comparison with the corresponding equilibrium distribution, until it finally relaxes to $\vec{\pi}(T_b)$.
+Projecting this relaxation over the energy axis provides a histograms that allow to compare the energy distributions (Fig. \ref{fig:prob_path}c), generally showing a broader variance throughout the relaxation.

-Lastly, we argue that the effect discussed above stems from the discreteness of the energy.
-To explain why, consider the case where the spins can take any real value in the range $[-1,1]$, and therefore $S_{\{1,2\}}$ can take any real value in the range $[-N,N]$.
-In this case, the energy free-energy plane collapses into a curve, connecting adjacent energy shells with a single boundary spin flip.
-Consequently, the relaxation trajectory and the equilibrium locus also collapse, enforcing a quasi-static relaxation.